-- Moving the corporate document store (SharePoint) from on-premise to a cloud-based model (SharePoint Online) so that corporate documents can be accessed by staff via the internet and can also be securely shared with third parties to improve collaborative working. - Greater use of Bring Your Own Device to provide more flexible access to business systems and to make savings by reducing the provision of laptops to interim staff and the use of Corporate smart phones. - Ensuring the workforce is mobile wherever possible, with 250 social workers having flexible laptops that work anywhere. - Joining up our data across the council to ensure there is a single view of our residents and households. - · Improvement to the guest and Town Hall wifi. - Implementation of biometric authentication to improve the user logon process. - Improving the ICT service desk with an on-line portal to improve performance and customer satisfaction. - A review of our core systems in the People department (social care, housing and education) and across streets and safety services.

-- 3.8 The technology roadmap for the longer term will continue to deliver improvements to agile and flexible working as well as improving resilience and reducing cost.
+- Moving the corporate document store (SharePoint) from on-premise to a cloud-based model (SharePoint Online) so that corporate documents can be accessed by staff via the internet and can also be securely shared with third parties to improve collaborative working. - Greater use of Bring Your Own Device to provide more flexible access to business systems and to make savings by reducing the provision of laptops to interim staff and the use of Corporate smart phones. - Ensuring the workforce is mobile wherever possible, with 250 social workers having flexible laptops that work anywhere. - Joining up our data across the council to ensure there is a single view of our residents and households. - Improvement to the guest and Town Hall wifi. - Implementation of biometric authentication to improve the user logon process. - Improving the ICT service desk with an on-line portal to improve performance and customer satisfaction. - A review of our core systems in the People department (social care, housing and education) and across streets and safety services. - 3.6 The technology roadmap for the longer term will continue to deliver improvements to agile and flexible working as well as improving resilience and reducing cost.
 The key areas for investment are: - Moving services from on-premise infrastructure to a cloud-based model.
-This will be achieved in part through the use of new business systems and partly through migrating existing systems. - Unified communications to enable full telephony services via Skype for Business. - Rationalisation of systems and applications to reduce cost and utilise core systems such as the CRM. - Ongoing software upgrades to provide new features, for example, to Office 2016. - Refresh of end user devices and move to more widespread use of BYOD. - Investment in network infrastructure to manage increasing volumes of internet traffic. - Investment in Data & Analytics to enable staff to provide insight and more accurate decision making. - Investment in systems to provide improved security and management - Key strategic systems reviews such as "People" and "Place" to ensure better alignment and utilisation of key back office systems - 3.9 A future ICT Roadmap, and a target services and support model has been developed.
-Sourcing options have been appraised and a commercial strategy proposed.
+This will be achieved in part through the use of new business systems and partly through migrating existing systems. - Unified communications to enable full telephony services via Skype for Business.

-3.10 Good to Great Programme Objectives

-- Deliver flexible and cost effective multi-sourcing model that enables provision of exemplar services across business as usual and change; and aligned to our vision and values. - Deliver an ICT organisation with clear roles and responsibilities to regain control of services end to end in order to be accountable for technology services that improves user outcomes and productivity. - Define ways of working to collaborate and leverage local suppliers enabling innovation to support future opportunities around Digital, Smart Cities and Internet of Things. - Select and award key suppliers to deliver a new multi-source model to be in place before existing single contracted services come to an end.

-• Carry out exit management of existing single contract including a safe and secure transition of services to new multi-source arrangements
+- Rationalisation of systems and applications to reduce cost and utilise core systems such as the CRM. - Ongoing software upgrades to provide new features, for example, to Office 2016. - Refresh of end user devices and move to more widespread use of BYOD. - Investment in network infrastructure to manage increasing volumes of internet traffic. - Investment in Data & Analytics to enable staff to provide insight and more accurate decision making. - Investment in systems to provide improved security and management - Key strategic systems reviews such as "People" and "Place" to ensure better alignment and utilisation of key back office systems - 3.7 A future ICT Roadmap, and a target services and support model has been developed.
+Sourcing options have been appraised and a commercial strategy proposed. - 3.8 Good to Great Programme Objectives - Deliver flexible and cost effective multi-sourcing model that enables provision of exemplar services across business as usual and change; and aligned to our vision and values. - Deliver an ICT organisation with clear roles and responsibilities to regain control of services end to end in order to be accountable for technology services that improves user outcomes and productivity. - Define ways of working to collaborate and leverage local suppliers enabling innovation to support future opportunities around Digital, Smart Cities and Internet of Things. - Select and award key suppliers to deliver a new multi-source model to be in place before existing single contracted services come to an end. - Carry out exit management of existing single contract including a safe and secure transition of services to new multi-source arrangements. - 3.9 The Procurement

-3.11 The Procurement

-Following the approval of the Procurement Strategy detailed market engagement was undertaken to enable the final lot structure and procurement routes to be determined.
-This informed the amended Procurement Strategy presented to CCB on 5 July 2018.
+Following the approval of the Procurement Strategy on 10 November 2017 (CCB1288/17-18), detailed market engagement was undertaken to enable the final lot structure and procurement routes to be determined.
+Following extensive market engagement (see paragraph 4), a review of procurement routes identified the Crown Commercial Services (CCS) Managed Print and